devOpifex/ambiorix-site/docs/ambiorix/18-deploy.md

 :::

+## Belgic

+There is now a load balancer for ambiorix applications so one can serve concurrent users with ease.
+The load balancer is documented [here](/docs/belgic).

 ## Service

 The application can be deployed as a service on any Linux server.
 Create a new `.service` in the `/etc/systemd/system/` directory.